 - Make sure that we tell you about relevant offers.

 We will go on sharing your personal information with CRAs for as long as you are a member.
-This will include details about your settled accounts and any debts not fully repaid on time.
-It will also include details of funds going into the account, and the account balance.
-If you borrow, it will also include details of your repayments and whether you repay in full and on time.
-The CRAs may give this information to other organisations that want to check credit status.
+This will include details about your settled accounts and any debts not fully repaid or not repaid on time.
+It will also include details of funds going into the account and the account balance.
+If you borrow from us, it will also include details of your repayments and whether you repay in full and on time.
+The CRAs may provide this information to other organisations who wish to check your financial status.
 We will also tell the CRAs when you settle your accounts with us.